afmiguel/key_vaulter/README.md

 ### 3. **Reading from Environment Variables**

-If the `env_key` feature is enabled, **Key Vaulter** will prioritize reading the key from the environment variable before attempting to read from the keyring.
+If the `use_env_credentials` feature is enabled, **Key Vaulter** will prioritize reading the key from the environment variable before attempting to read from the keyring.

 ```rust
 use key_vaulter::key_manager::KeyManager;